Brand New Affordable 55+ Community

 Ethiopian Village offers studio and one-bedroom apartments ranging from 356 – 556 sq ft.Apply Now (206) 737-0175

 Our new five-story, mid-rise building is a beautiful affordable senior living community serving low-income seniors ages 55 years and older.

-The building is opening in Spring 2023 and it is important to apply right away if you are interested.
+The building opened in May 2023 and it is important to apply right away if you are interested.
 Click the "Apply Online" button below to submit an application.

 If you prefer to print your application, click here to download it.
 Please submit the completed document by mail to the address below.
 Applications are accepted on a first-come, first-served basis and will not be accepted in person at this time.

 Seattle, WA 98118

 Fair Housing Policy

 It is the policy and commitment of HumanGood that it does not discriminate in housing and housing-related transactions on the basis of race, color, sex, religion, gender, gender identity, sexual orientation, national origin, ancestry, age, familial status, marital status, source of income, handicap or disability, or arbitrary characteristics.
 HumanGood affirms its policy of equal housing opportunity pursuant to state and federal fair housing laws.

 It is HumanGood’s policy to provide reasonable accommodations in housing for housing applicants and residents with disabilities where reasonable accommodation is necessary to provide them with an equal opportunity to use and enjoy their apartment and the common areas of the rental community where they live.